Potonchán: Battle of Centla

 After the battle ended, Cortés and his men returned to Potonchán, and where they healed the wounded and buried the dead.
-On the following day, ambassadors sent by Tabscoob arrived at the Spanish camp with gifts because, according to Indian tradition, the loser must give gifts to the winner.
+The following day, ambassadors from Tabscoob arrived at the Spanish camp with gifts, as, according to Indian tradition, the loser must give gifts to the winner.
 Among the gifts were gold, jewelry, jade, turquoise, animal skins, domestic animals, feathers of precious birds, etc.

-Furthermore, the Indians gave the Europeans 20 young women, including a woman who has been referred to as Malintze, Malintzin, and Malinalli by differing sources.
+Furthermore, the Indians gave the Europeans 20 young women, including a woman referred to as Malintze, Malintzin, and Malinalli by differing sources.
 The Spaniards gave her the name Dona Marina, and she served as counselor and interpreter for Cortés.
 Later, Cortés had a son with her.